Team-Jamaica/BeeHave/README.md

 ## Future Updates
 - Implement animations
 - Point tracker
+- New powerups

 # 05/05/2021
 This is our final log, and we have completed the core mechanics of our game, including player and enemy interaction, player and flower interaction, 3rd-person characater movement, implemented sounds throughout the game, and have created a menu screen.
 <img class="ui huge middle image" src="images/main_menu.png">

 # 04/07/2021
 The blender model with the animation have been imported into Unity.
-Game wise, pollination is now possible with basic superspeed powerups.
+Game wise, pollination is now possible with basic powerups.
 <br>
 <img class="ui huge middle image" src="images/game-v1-3.png">